AkhterRasool/EPAM/Learning/Java Primitive Types.md

 # Java Primitive Types #

 ## 1. Introduction ##
 Java is a statically-typed language.
 This means, one must declare a variable before it can be used.
-The data type, as the name says, represents the **typ**e of value or data stored in a variable.
+The data type, as the name says, represents the **type** of value or data stored in a variable.
 They also determine what kind of operations must be performed.
 They are neither objects nor do they contain states of other primitive data types.

 Consider the following lines of code: